RB Player - News / FAQ

 When the GM chooses the "Make me GameMaster" option, RBP displays his dot address(es).
 For play over the Web, the GM should tell opponents his external dot address.
 For play over a local network, the GM should tell opponents his local dot address.
 If RBP is not displaying the dot address, the GM can use his web browser to obtain it manually by visiting Web sites such as http://checkip.dyndns.org or http://ipdetect.dnspark.com.
 Both sites show the external dot address of the visitor; the GM should tell that dot address to the players who are attempting to connect to him for a game.

 Q. My friend and I have been unable to connect for a Web match.
-A. If you are unable to connect, (such as connection attempts to the GM timing out), it may be due to firewalls or other connection inhibitors.
+A. If you are unable to connect, (such as connection attempts to the GM timing out), it is likely due to firewalls or other connection inhibitors.
 Try switching roles: let the other person be the GM of the match.
 Sometimes simply reversing the communication like this allows the computers to connect.
 If the problem persists, you probably need to tell your firewall or router to allow the connection (see the next question and answer).

 Q. We think the connection trouble is due to his router acting as a firewall.
 Help!